ManuelSR26/manuelsr26.github.io/about.md

 <p style="text-align: center;">
 <span style="color:black">Originally from Mexico: born in Oaxaca and raised in Puebla.
-Since 2014, I reside in the USA (first in the San Francisco Bay Area and then in Orange County, with a stop for a few months in San Antonio TX)</span>
+Living in the USA since 2014 (first in the San Francisco Bay Area and then in Orange County, with a stop for a few months in San Antonio TX)</span>
 </p>

 <p style="text-align: center;">